Analogue of the pole-skipping phenomenon in acoustic black holes: Discussion and Conclusion

 \section{Discussion and Conclusion}

 \qquad We have shown the consistency between pole-skipping points and QNMs for Unruh's acoustic black hole.
 Now we further conjecture that QNMs are consistent with the pole-skipping phenomenon in all cases of acoustic black holes.
-The analytic WKB approximations for QNMs are given as \cite{Schutz,Iyer,Cardoso} \bea \omega_{QNM}=\Omega_c l-i(n+1/2)\vert\lambda\vert, \eea where $n$ is the overtone number, $\Omega_c$ is the angular velocity at the unstable null geodesic, and $l$ is the angular momentum of the perturbation.
+The analytic WKB approximations for QNMs are given as \cite{Schutz,Iyer,Cardoso} \be \omega_{QNM}=\Omega_c l-i(n+1/2)\vert\lambda\vert, \ee where $n$ is the overtone number, $\Omega_c$ is the angular velocity at the unstable null geodesic, and $l$ is the angular momentum of the perturbation.
 The notation $\lambda$ denotes the Lyapunov exponent.
 The real part of the complex QNM frequencies is found to be an integer multiple of the orbital angular frequency at the photon ring; the imaginary part is related to the Lyapunov exponent determining the unstable null orbits at the photon ring radius \cite{Glampedakis}.
 If we take the value of the maximal chaotic Lyapunov exponent as $2\pi T$ near the black hole horizon, the imaginary part of QNMs becomes $-i(n+1/2)2\pi T$.
 The coefficient of $1/2$ plays the same role as $1/2$ of the ground state in quantum mechanics.
 When we drop off this constant by $1/2$, the result is consistent with the frequencies of pole-skipping points ($-in2\pi T$) for acoustic black holes.
-So we regard that the lower-half plane pole-skipping points in the acoustic black hole as some kind of dissipation of fluid perturbation.\\ In summary, we calculate the pole-skipping points in acoustic black holes.
-The frequencies $\omega$ of these special points are the same as those black holes in gravity, which are located at negative integer (imaginary) Matsubara frequencies $\mathfrak{w}_{n}=-in$ $(n=1,2\dots)$.
+So we regard that the lower-half plane pole-skipping points in the acoustic black hole as some kind of dissipation of fluid perturbation.\\ In summary, we show that pole-skipping also exists in acoustic black holes.
+For acoustic black holes in Minkowski space, the existence of the pole-skipping indicates that it might be verified in the experiments.
+For acoustic black holes embedded in Schwarzschild black hole and AdS-Schwarzschild black hole, the existence of the pole-skipping implies its universality.
+For all cases, the frequencies $\omega$ of these special points are the same as those black holes in gravity, which are located at negative integer (imaginary) Matsubara frequencies $\mathfrak{w}_{n}=-in$ $(n=1,2\dots)$.
 We conclude that the phenomenon of pole-skipping still exists in acoustic black holes, which are consistent with those in gravity.\\ We cannot obtain poles-skipping points by solving Green's function directly without the boundary condition.
 Nevertheless, we have obtained the ``pole-skipping'' points by solving the bulk equations of motion near the horizon in Rindler geometry \cite{Yuan}.
 The procedure developed in \cite{Yuan} also applies to the acoustic black holes.
 For example, we calculate ``pole-skipping'' points in equation \eqref{eq:18} near the acoustic horizon in section~\ref{sec:Minkowski}.
 Two incoming waves \eqref{eq:17} at these ``pole-skipping'' points correspond to the nonuniqueness of the Green's function on the boundary.
 Combining with the previous conclusion in Rindler geometry, we conclude that the pole-skipping phenomenon does not depend on the UV property of the Green's function.\\ We have shown that the frequencies of lower-half plane pole-skipping points in an acoustic black hole are the same as the imaginary frequencies of QNMs.
 This conclusion is consistent with our results in gravitational black holes \cite{Yuan}.
 This implies that the lower-half plane pole-skipping phenomenon has the same physical meaning as the imaginary of QNMs, which represents the dissipation of perturbation of acoustic black holes and is related to the decay timescale of the perturbation.